 Dinosaur Bob and His Adventures with the Family Lazardo by William Joyce.
-We were 2 pages into this book and my son already declared which character was his favorite.
+We were two pages into this book, and my son already declared which character was his favorite.
 He loved this book.
-The story follows and adventurous family that goes on Safari where their youngest child catches a dinosaur.
+The story follows an adventurous family that goes on Safari where their youngest child catches a dinosaur.
 The dinosaur is named and accepted into the family.
-While they travel everything is wonderful but things get harder when they return home and not everyone in their hometown is as accepting as they are.
-I loved this book , it’s whimsy and heart for adventure.
+While they travel everything is wonderful but things get harder when they return home, and not everyone in their hometown is as accepting as they are.
+I loved this book; it’s whimsy and heart for adventure.

 Dinosaur Woods by George McClements was my favorite pick from our latest library trip.
-I laughed all the way through this book because of it’s snide remarks and funny asides.
-I made a huge mistake though, I told my son how hilarious it was and oversold it to him.
-The humor went right over his 5 year old head.
-Ooops!
-Luckily the story is great on it’s own.
+I laughed all the way through this book because of its snide remarks and funny asides.
+I made a huge mistake, though, I told my son how hilarious it was and oversold it to him.
+The humor went right over his 5-year-old head.
+Oops!
+Luckily the story is great on its own.
 It’s about a bunch of forest friends who are trying to save their home from developers and get a great idea to make a dinosaur since no one would ever take a home away from a dinosaur.
-It’s really a book about conservation but it’s funny ( I stand by that) and sweet and a new favorite of mine.
+It’s really a book about conservation, but it’s funny ( I stand by that) and sweet and a new favorite of mine.

 Dinosaurumpus!by Tony Mitton is a dream of a book to read to a group of kids.
-It was the 3 rs of a wonderful picture book: rhyme, rhythm and repetition.
+It was the three rs of a wonderful picture book: rhyme, rhythm, and repetition.
 The author makes dancing dinosaurs into a fantastic musical story.
 My favorite part of this book is the chorus on each page and kids jump onto it immediately, so expect them to participate and sing along.
-It should be notes that while toddlers will likely love the book and it’s great friendly illustrations it’s not a short book.
+It should be noted that while toddlers will likely love the book and its great friendly illustrations, it’s not a short book.
 You may want to edit it for length or read it in parts.

 Dino Pets by Lynn Plourde is a simple book about a little boy who keeps buying pet dinosaurs.
 The wonderful thing about this book though is that he only ever buys exceptional dinosaurs and the reader gets to learn about them all.
-The fastest, longest, softest, smallest, and even scariest dinosaurs are featured in the story and the non fiction facts that the end of the book.
-Great bridge between fiction and non fiction for young kids.
+The fastest, longest, softest, smallest, and even scariest dinosaurs are featured in the story and the nonfiction facts that the end of the book.
+A great bridge between fiction and nonfiction for young kids.

 Encyclopedia Prehistorica Dinosaurs: The Definitive Pop-Up by Robert Sabuda is truly awesome.
-You will gasp, giggle and find yourself amazed at every turn of the page when you read this incredible book.
-There is a large pop up in each two page spread ( beware some might be scary! ), as well as smaller pop ups on the pages as well.
-Under neath the intricate art are a ton of facts as well, it can just be a little tricky to get some kids to pay attention to the text with a giant dinosaur coming out of the book.
-My sister bought this for my son years ago but we waited until last year to give it to him, and at 4.5 he is still awed and distracted by the pop ups.
+You will gasp, giggle, and find yourself amazed at every turn of the page when you read this incredible book.
+There is a large pop up in each two-page spread ( beware some might be scary! ), as well as smaller pop-ups on the pages as well.
+Underneath the intricate art is a ton of facts as well, it can just be a little tricky to get some kids to pay attention to the text with a giant dinosaur coming out of the book.
+My sister bought this for my son years ago but we waited until last year to give it to him, and at 4.5 he is still awed and distracted by the pop-ups.
 My guess is as his reading skills get stronger this will be a favorite quiet time book to read and play with.

-Good Night, Dinosaurs by Judy Sierra is a tongue twister and I love it!
-I have a hard time pronouncing dinosaur names, but the cute little rhymes she writes to go with each really help.
+Good Night, Dinosaurs by Judy Sierra is a tongue twister, and I love it!
+I have a hard time pronouncing dinosaur names, but the cute little rhymes she writes to go with each night helps.
 The book is simple, parent dinosaurs tucking in and getting their little dinosaurs ready to fall asleep.
 Your child will love the catchy “Good Night Dinosaurs, Sleep Tight Dinosaurs, Good Night Dinosaurs, Goodnight!”
 I know I did.

 Dinosaur Roar!
 Board Book by Paul and Henrietta Stickland and is a board book that I’ve read often enough that I don’t need to look at the book.
-The premise is simple, using 2 different dinosaurs every page illustrates a pair of opposites.
-Toddlers and young preschoolers adore this book and I can’t blame them, it’s adorable and a great tool for teaching!
+The premise is simple, using two different dinosaurs every page illustrates a pair of opposites.
+Toddlers and young preschoolers adore this book, and I can’t blame them, it’s adorable and a great tool for teaching!
 My son loves how funny the illustrations are and clearly enjoys the rigidity of the opposite concepts.

 I Am an Ankylosaurus by Karen Wallace tells the story of an ankylosaurus and how she lays her eggs, protects them with her armor and tail, eats leaves and fights off a tyrannosaurus rex.
-It’s not a bad book and dinosaur lovers will still like it, my son did but I was sorta left with the question “So what?”
-I didn’t care about this dinosaur , there was nothing that made me feel like I should.
-Like I said my 2 year old liked it but didn’t ask to read it again.
+It’s not a bad book, and dinosaur lovers will still like it, my son did, but I was sorta left with the question “So what?”
+I didn’t care about this dinosaur; there was nothing that made me feel like I should.
+Like I said my two years old liked it but didn’t ask to read it again.

 How Do Dinosaurs Get Well Soon? by Jane Yolen is another favorite.
 I like the whole series in general and think this book is a great one to read before doctor appointments especially if you have a child like mine who is never happy to go!
 I love the details in Mark Teague’s illustrations and never tire of reading this book, even when my son grabs it again and again.This post contains affiliate links.